arup-group/elara/README.md

 duration_comparison--ALTERNATE = {benchmark_data_path = "./benchmark_data/test_fixtures/trip_duration_breakdown_all_ALTERNATE.csv"}
 ```

 Outputs from the named handlers will be similalry named.
-An example config using naming is included: `./example_config_using_named_keys.toml`.
+An example config using naming is included: `./example_configs/using_benchmarks.toml`.

 ## Command Line Reference

 Elara can also be more generally used via the CLI to process individual outputs.
-USed in this manner the CLI should be pretty discoverable, once installed, try the command `elara` in your terminal to find out about the available options:
+Used in this manner the CLI should be pretty discoverable, once installed, try the command `elara` in your terminal to find out about the available options:

 ```
 $ elara